JavaScript is required

 Group reading and discussion

-If you can find other learners or native speakers to read with, do it.
+If you can find other learners or native speakers to start reading process, do it.
 Reading groups give you accountability and let you discuss what you read, which deepens understanding.

 Even just talking about a book or article with someone else forces you to process it more deeply.
 You have to summarize, share opinions, and answer questions.
 All of that reinforces the vocabulary and concepts from your reading.